yj7082126/musubi-tuner/README.md

 *This repository is under development.*

+### Support the Project

+If you find this project helpful, please consider supporting its development via [GitHub Sponsors](https://github.com/sponsors/kohya-ss/).
+Your support is greatly appreciated!

 ### Recent Updates

-- **[NEW] GitHub Discussions Enabled**: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
+- GitHub Discussions Enabled: We've enabled GitHub Discussions for community Q&A, knowledge sharing, and technical information exchange.
 Please use Issues for bug reports and feature requests, and Discussions for questions and sharing experiences.
 [Join the conversation →](https://github.com/kohya-ss/musubi-tuner/discussions)

 - Apr 26, 2025:
     - Added inference and LoRA training for FramePack.
 PR [#230](https://github.com/kohya-ss/musubi-tuner/pull/230).
 See [FramePack documentation](./docs/framepack.md) for details.